For a long time, I thought the answer to living my life planned and organized was finding the right solution.

 I also carry a lot of jaw tension.
 I clench.
 My gums can get sore.
 And when I’m overwhelmed, even small routines can begin to feel strangely difficult to return to.

-For a long time, I treated this like a discipline problem.
+For a long time, I saw this as a lack of motivation and a discipline problem.

 Eventually, I started noticing it was actually a support problem.